openstack/sushy/README.rst

 Therefore, the scope of the library has been limited to what is supported by the `OpenStack Ironic <https://wiki.openstack.org/wiki/Ironic>`_ project.
-As the project grows and more features from `Redfish`_ are needed we can expand Sushy to fullfil those requirements.
+As the project grows and more features from `Redfish`_ are needed we can expand Sushy to fulfill those requirements.

 * Free software: Apache license
 * Documentation: https://docs.openstack.org/sushy/latest/